norbertas/currency-exchange-api/README.md

 | quoteCurrency | String, 3 letters ISO currency code.
 Currency to convert to. |
 | baseAmount | Integer.
 The amount to convert in cents.
 Example: 100 (1 USD) |

-Supported currencies are USD, EUR, GBP and ILS.
 API calculates the total amount expected in the quoteCurrency accordingly to the exchange rate provided by the 3rd party service.

 ### Response